 - Check the financial aid website for each college on your list for merit scholarships.

-- Local scholarships arrive in the JHHS College Career Center daily.
-On our JHHS Scholarship webpage, there is a listing of scholarships alphabetically (updated 11.15.19).
+- Local scholarships arrive in the JHHS College & Career Center daily.
+Here is a listing of scholarships alphabetically (updated 11.15.19).
 However, the most up-to-date list and scholarship information is always in Naviance.
 Students should search Naviance for an updated list of scholarships currently available:

 - Log into Naviance Family Connection and click on the Colleges tab

 - Scroll down to Scholarships and Money

 - Complete a JHHS Scholarship nomination form to be considered for national, local and school scholarships requiring a nomination.
 Here is a list of school scholarships requiring a nomination.